cknow/vfg/README.md

 In the example below the fields will be generated with the style of **Bootstrap**:

 > **Note:** Need to install the bootstrap theme.
+> **Note:** Do not forget to add the style sheets of each theme to the header of the page.

 ```bash
 npm install --save @cknow/vfg-theme-bootstrap